 Creating Simple Clothing

-Ignoring these two ends of the spectrum for a moment, we might start by asking: What would be the most economically efficient way to produce the clothing for our new city?
+Ignoring these two ends of the spectrum for a moment, we might ask: What would be the most economically efficient way to produce the clothing for our new city?
 For this, think back to how a high school or college gym used to work several decades ago:

 - Upon arriving at the gym, a person would grab a clean T-shirt of the appropriate size, a pair of shorts and a towel from hampers near the gym entrance.
 Shirts and shorts came in standard sizes like small, medium, large and extra-large, and the way you knew the size of the shirt or shorts you picked up is because the size was emblazoned on the front of the shirt in large, obvious letters.

 - You would exercise, get all sweaty, and when you left the gym you would drop your sweaty clothes and your wet towel in another hamper near the exit of the locker room.
-The clothing was all washed together in a central laundry facility, ready for re-use the next day.
+This sweaty clothing was all washed in a central laundry facility, ready for re-use the next day.

 This was a great system for those who don’t care about fashion.
 Every time you came to the gym, you had fresh, clean gym clothes to wear, and you never had to do any laundry.